-The Agriculture Bill 2017-19
+The Agriculture Bill

-However, the Government has introduced secondary legislation to allow continuation of payments.
+The Government has introduced secondary legislation to allow continuation of payments.
 Defra has laid a series of Statutory Instruments (SI’s) under the European Union (Withdrawal) Act 2018 to make EU retained law operable in relation to agriculture, including measures on farm payments.

 The joint explanatory memorandum to the Common Agricultural Policy (Direct Payments to Farmers) (Amendment) (EU Exit) Regulations 2019, and The Common Agricultural Policy (Rules for Direct Payments) (Amendment) (EU Exit) Regulations 2019 explains that their purpose is to allow for direct (farm) payments legislation to continue to operate effectively after Brexit.
 The SI’s apply to the whole of the UK.

-No deal technical notices
+No-deal technical notices

 The Government has published a series of technical notices for stakeholders on no deal preparations.
-The Farm Payments if there’s no Brexit deal notice, as of 13 August 2019, states that:
+The Farm Payments if there’s no Brexit deal notice, as of 16 October 2019, states that:

-- If the UK leaves the EU on 31 October 2019 with no agreement in place, eligible beneficiaries will continue to receive payments under the terms of the UK government’s funding guarantee.
+“Eligible beneficiaries will continue to receive payments under the terms of the UK government’s funding guarantee.

-- Defra and the devolved administrations are preparing domestic legislation (under the Withdrawal Act) to ensure we have the ability in law to continue operation of payments in a ‘no deal’ scenario.
-This legislation preserves the EU law as it currently stands, and ‘fixes’ the legislation so that it is operable once we’ve left the EU.
+“Defra and the devolved administrations are preparing domestic legislation (under the Withdrawal Act) to ensure the UK has the ability in law to continue operation of payments in a ‘no-deal’ scenario.
+This legislation preserves the EU law as it currently stands, and ‘fixes’ the legislation so that it is operable after the UK leaves the EU.

-- The domestic legislation will require beneficiaries to conform to the same standards as they do currently, in order to receive payments.
+“The domestic legislation will require beneficiaries to conform to the same standards as they do currently, to receive payments.
 This will include on-site inspections to UK farms receiving payments, which will continue as normal.

-- All of these rules and processes will remain the same until Defra and the devolved administrations introduce new agriculture policies, either through the Agriculture Bill, or an Agriculture Bill in one or more of the devolved parliaments.
+“All of these rules and processes will remain the same until Defra and the devolved administrations introduce new agriculture policies, either through the Agriculture Bill, or an Agriculture Bill in one or more of the devolved parliaments.

-- The government has pledged to continue to commit the same cash total in funds for farm support until the end of this parliament, expected in 2022: this includes all funding provided for farm support under both Pillar 1 and Pillar 2 of the current CAP.
-This commitment applies to the whole UK.
+“The government has pledged to continue to commit the same cash total in funds for farm support until the end of this parliament, expected in 2022.
+This includes all funding provided for farm support under both Pillar 1 and Pillar 2 of the current CAP.
+This commitment applies to the whole UK.”

-Farmers representatives have called for clarity on long term funding levels beyond 2022.
-The Tenant Farmers Association and the Country Land and Business Association, have called for a delay to any changes in payment schemes until the “economic realities of operating outside the EU are clearer”.
+Farmers’ representatives have called for clarity on long term funding levels beyond 2022.
+The Tenant Farmers Association and the Country Land and Business Association, have called for a delay to any changes in payment schemes until the “economic realities of operating outside the EU are clearer.”

-- No deal Brexit: What happens to farm payments?, House of Commons Library.
+- No deal Brexit: What happens to farm payments?, House of Commons Library

-- The Agriculture Bill 2017-19, House of Commons Library.
+- The Agriculture Bill 2017-19, House of Commons Library